-Bike Perfect's mission is to provide the best bike buying advice on the web to help you get more from your riding, whatever your level of fitness and skill.
-Our editorial team comprises award-winning writers and journalists based all over the world who specialize in bike testing, buying advice and product reviews.
-While the majority of our content centers around mountain biking, we also cover gravel cycling and bikepacking.
+Launched in July 2019, Bike Perfect's mission is to provide the best bike buying advice available to help you get more from your riding, whatever your level of fitness and skill.
+Our editorial team comprises of award-winning writers and journalists based all over the world who specialize in bike testing, buying advice and product reviews.
+While the majority of our content centers around mountain biking, we also cover gravel cycling, e-MTB and bikepacking.

-Our team is actively involved in their local cycling communities - and can be found out and about on local trails, mountain roads and gravel expanses enjoying the meditative experience that comes with riding a bike.
-No matter what you're looking for – be it a new bike, helmet, clothing or accessories - you can rest assured that the advice we provide will help make your purchasing decision an easy and trouble-free experience.
+Our team is actively involved in their local cycling communities and can be found out and about on local trails, mountain roads and gravel expanses enjoying the many benefits that come with riding a bike.
+No matter what you're looking for – be it a new bike, helmet, clothing or accessories – the advice we provide is aimed to help make your purchasing decision an easy and trouble-free experience as possible.

 Meet our editorial team

 Graham is all about riding bikes off-road.
 Based in Edinburgh he has some of the best mountain biking and gravel riding in the UK right on his doorstep.
 With almost 20 years of riding experience, he has dabbled in downhill, enduro and, most recently, gravel racing.
-Not afraid of a challenge, Graham has embraced bikepacking over the last few years and likes nothing more than strapping some bags to his bike and covering big miles to explore Scotlands wildernesses.
+Not afraid of a challenge, Graham has embraced bikepacking over the last few years and likes nothing more than strapping some bags to his bike and covering big miles to explore Scotland's wildernesses.
 When he isn’t shredding the gnar in the Tweed Valley, sleeping in bushes or tinkering with bikes, he is writing tech reviews for Bike Perfect.
 He has also written reviews for our sister site, Cyclingnews.com in the past.

-Rob serves as Content Director at Future Publishing, a portfolio that spans Bike Perfect, Cyclignnews, Cycling Weekly and MBR.
+Rob serves as Content Director at Future Publishing, a portfolio that spans Bike Perfect.com, Cyclingnews.com, Cycling Weekly and MBR.
 His first proper road bikes were a Raleigh Sprint in the early 1980s and then a Trek 1000 in 1999.
-Rob spent 12 years as editor of Cycling Plus magazine after which he took on the role of Content Director at Bikeradar.
+Rob spent 12 years as editor of Cycling Plus magazine after which he took on the role of Content Director at Bikeradar.com.

 Our PR, reviews and ethics policy

-We take pride that our reviews are independent and free from commercial considerations.
+Rest assured that all our reviews are independent and free from commercial considerations.
 We never take money for reviews.
 Nothing that has a star rating has been paid for.

 We sometimes take trips and hospitality to attend shows and see products.
 We always mention this within our coverage.
 It doesn’t affect how we think about products but does affect whether we cover certain products (as in we may not have been able to get to see a certain product had the company not taken us to see it).

-Almost all our review products are sent to us by the companies involved and almost always as a result of our request.
-We only review the products we think are worth reviewing.
+Almost all our review products are sent to us by the companies involved and usually as a result of our request.
 We always return products on request or at the end of our agreed loan period.
 For more on our review processes, please see our 'how we test' page.

 We score products on a scale from 1 to 5 stars.
 Three stars is a good to very good product, four stars is an excellent product.
 Five stars are never awarded lightly and are a mark of exceptional quality.